-Medical products.
-Software with increased requirements.
+Medical Products.
+Software with Increased Requirements.

 What are medical products according to German law?
 What norms must they comply with and how is compliance determined?

 Medical devices are products with a medical purpose that are intended by the manufacturer for use in humans.
+(Federal Ministry of Health)

 These include implants, products for injection, infusion, transfusion and dialysis, human medical instruments, software, catheters, pacemakers, dental products, dressing materials, visual aids, X-ray equipment, condoms, medical instruments, laboratory diagnostics, products for regulating conception and in vitro diagnostics.